 We want to point out that it’s relatively rare for an attorney to have such “dual representation.”
 The question is: what happens when the company and the immigrant have competing interests?
 Where should the attorney’s loyalties lie?

 Sandeep did everything he was supposed to do to keep his status current.
 His attorney, unfortunately, did not.
-Because of the attorney’s missed deadlines, Sandeep and his wife were being threatened with deportation back to India.
-And to make matters worse, the couple could have been deported without their two young sons, who were both American citizens.
+Because of the attorney’s missed deadlines, Sandeep and his wife were being threatened with deportation back to India. and to make matters worse, the couple could have been deported without their two young sons, who were both American citizens.

 For Sandeep and his family, the American dream had spiraled into a legal and bureaucratic nightmare—one fueled by the lies and negligence of others.